emmatuovinen/my-b2b-lookbook/README.md

 successful you will be redirected to the home page or you will be alerted of a failed login.

-The app is deployed with Vercel in address https://my-b2b-lookbook-awqp4bt6u-emmatus-projects.vercel.app/ and it seems that the alert on the page shows undefined which would be something I'd need to look into for version 2.0.
+The app is deployed with Vercel in address https://my-b2b-lookbook-awqp4bt6u-emmatus-projects.vercel.app/ and it seems that the failed login alert on the page shows undefined which would be something I'd need to look into for version 2.0.

 # Restrictions and Improvements